 Stella McCartney’s best-selling Falabella bags, meanwhile, are made from alter-nappa, a faux leather whose coating is processed using over 50 per cent vegetable oil.
 The North Face has released a prototype ski jacket made from a synthetic version of spider silk, one of the strongest and most flexible of all natural fibres.
 Although still in development, the potentially revolutionary fibre is produced by genetically altered bacteria.

-What these fabrics have in common is that they are part of a growing family of products known as biobased materials.
+What all these fabrics have in common is that they are part of a growing family of products known as biobased materials.

 The range is evolving all the time.
 It includes among others Piñatex, a faux leather fashioned from pineapple leaf fibres.
 Mycelium is another alternative to leather, produced from the roots of mushrooms.
 Among the best developed biobased materials are bio-polyesters and bio-nylons, with variations processed from corn starch, castor oil and a range of other plant-based raw materials.